pagliares/jpa-hands-on/README.md

 ## Examples discussed in this hands-on

-This hands-on uses the examples provided in the book Enterprise JavaBeans 3.1, 6th edition, by Bill Burke and Andrew Lee Rubinger.
+This hands-on uses the examples provided in the book Enterprise JavaBeans 3.1, 5th edition, by Bill Burke and Richard Monson-Haefel.
 The examples are about a fictitious cruise company.

 <p align="center"><a href="https://amzn.to/3B9mffs" target="_blank"><img src="https://github.com/pagliares/jpa-hands-on/blob/main/Images/Book_Cover.jpeg" widht=228 height=300 alt="EJB 3.1 book cover"></a></p>

+### Titan cruises: a hypothetical company

+The examples in this repository are in the context of a hypothetical company, a ship called Titan Cruises.
+A cruise ship is a particularly interesting example because it incorporates many different businesses: it has staterooms similar to hotel rooms; serves meals like a restaurant; offers various recreational opportunities; and needs to interact with other tour companies.

+This type of business is a good candidate for a distributed object system because many of the users of this system are in different geographic areas.
+Travel agencies, for example, that need to make reservations for tickets on Titan ships, need access to the reservation system.
+Supporting several - possibly hundreds - travel agencies requires a robust transactional system capable of ensuring that these agencies have access to the reservation system and these, in turn, are properly completed.

+The examples in this repository cover a relatively simple part of the Titan system that focuses on the process of making a reservation for a ship.
+These examples will give you the opportunity to develop Ship, Cabin, TravelAgent, ProcessPayment and other entity beans.
+In this process you will need to create relational database tables to persist the data used in the examples.
+We assume that you are already familiar with relational database management systems and that you are able to create tables according to the provided SQL statements.

 01 - jpa-hands-on
    - This is a minimum JPA example in Java SE that communicates with a MySQL database.